finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

 GetByQueryCsv: Executes Sql, returned in CSV format, where the sql is simply in the url.

- For simple single-line query execution via the url. e.g. &#x60;select ^ from Sys.Field order by 1, 2&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized
+ For simple single-line query execution via the url. e.g. &#x60;select ^ from Sys.Field order by 1, 2&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden

 ### Example
 ```java